Verónica Montes

-Verónica Montes (born February 17, 1990, in Lima, Perú) is a Peruvian international actress settled in Mexico.
+Verónica Montes (born 17 February 1990, in Lima) is a Peruvian international actress settled in Mexico.
 Known mainly for her roles as "La Condesa", "Kika Braun" and "Lizbeth Álvarez" in the series "El señor de los cielos", "Papá a toda madre" and "La Piloto" respectively.

 Biography

 Verónica Montes is granddaughter of Spaniards and daughter of Peruvians.
 At the age of 3 she began working in commercials and being the face of several brands.

 At the age of 9 she began studying dance and acting; at 10 she went to live from Lima, Peru to Miami, United States, with her family.

 She studied communications in Miami, to complete a comprehensive preparation, she took courses in singing, dancing and diction.
 As for her training as an actress, she received instruction from renowned figures, such as Adriana Barraza (Actress nominated for an Oscar) and Luis Mandoki (Hollywood Movies Director widely awarded), among others.